microsoft/Accera/docs/Manual/07 Plans - Vectorization and Parallelization.md

 ## Convenience syntax: `kernelize`
 The `kernelize` instruction is a convenience syntax that does not provide any unique functionality.
 Specifically, `kernelize` is equivalent to a sequence of `unroll` instructions, followed by an optional `vectorize` instruction.

-A typical Accera design pattern is; to first break a loop-nest into tiles and then apply an optimized kernel to each tile.
+A typical Accera design pattern is to first break a loop-nest into tiles and then apply an optimized kernel to each tile.
 For example, imagine that the loop nest multiplies two 256&times;256 matrices and the kernel is a highly optimized procedure for multiplying 4&times;4 matrices.
 Accera will introduce different ways to write highly optimized kernels in the future.
 However, currently, it only supports *automatic kernelization* using the `kernelize` instruction.
 As mentioned above, `kernelize` is shorthand for unrolling and vectorizing.
 These instructions structure the code in a way that makes it easy for downstream compiler heuristics to automatically generate kernels.

 Consider, once again, the matrix multiplication example we discussed previously in [Section 2](<02%20Simple%20Affine%20Loop%20Nests.md>).
-Assume that we declare the schedule and reorder as follows
+Assume that we declare the schedule and reorder as follows:

 ```python
 schedule = nest.create_schedule()